The following items are not permitted in your baggage:

 You can only transport sporting weapons as cargo or checked baggage, and only if they are:

-The transport of ammunition for sporting weapons is only allowed if they are for the personal use of the accompanying person, they are securely boxed and in quantities not exceeding 5kg (11lb).
+Transport of ammunition for sporting weapons is only allowed if they are for the personal use of the accompanying person, they are securely boxed and in quantities not exceeding 11 lbs (5 kg).
 Ammunition must be separately packed from the sporting weapon.